 Everything is going well on the writing front.

-Am now over 20,000 words on my SHERLOCK HOLMES short story novelette "THE ADVENTURE OF THE UNIMAGINABLE".
+Am now over 20,000 words on my SHERLOCK HOLMESshort story novelette "THE ADVENTURE OF THE UNIMAGINABLE".

 While I am definitely getting TOWARDS the end, I'm not there yet.